 Make sure that you have first-hand knowledge of any examples you use and do not depend on hearsay or rumours.
 Feedback must be authentic to influence performance positively.

-The aim of providing feedback is to be constructive and helpful, with a clear message as to what behaviours or activities to continue or what needs to change.
-A feedback session should not cover more than one or two issues and focus on only actions or activities that the recipient can change.
-Too many issues presented all at once can feel like an attack and can overwhelm the recipient – another reason why the “once-a-year” feedback approach doesn’t work.
+The aim of providing feedback is to be constructive and helpful, conveying a clear message about which behaviors or activities to continue and what needs to change.
+Therefore, a feedback session should focus on only one or two issues at a time, concentrating solely on actions or activities that the recipient can change.
+Presenting too many issues all at once can feel like an attack, overwhelming the recipient.
+Consequently, this approach highlights yet another reason why the “once-a-year” feedback method often fails to be effective.

 Avoid using words or body language that suggest blame or become too personal, and try not to use words that exaggerate the issue, such as “always” or “never”, as this takes the focus off the particular event being discussed and suggests that the situation is unsolvable.